 Getting over this means gaining confidence and living up to your potential, without letting anxiety and doubt hinder you.
 Since the inability to internalize accomplishments can prove seriously problematic if you’re trying to get ahead at work or make your mark in a company, it’s essential that you figure out how to deal with these uncomfortable feelings, or at least learn to effectively manage them so they don’t damage your professional reputation.

-Ahead, nine ways to win the battle against imposter syndrome from experienced career coaches.
+Ahead, nine ways to win the battle against imposter syndrome from

 1. Accept the Facts

 Imposter syndrome is natural, and everyone has it at some point.
 Realize that you don’t get over it, you act in spite of it.
 Like any unproductive thinking pattern—what some call stinking thinking—the goal is to first catch yourself thinking that way, then find alternative thoughts that are more helpful.
 You don’t need to be perfect to succeed, but you do need to take action.
 Success favors the bold over the smart.